 What we do

-To promote improvements in policing and fire & rescue services to make everyone safer.
+Promoting improvements in policing and fire & rescue services to make everyone safer

 At HMICFRS, we inspect, monitor and report on the efficiency and effectiveness of the police and FRSs with the aim of encouraging improvement.

-By providing accessible information on the performance of forces (and, in future, of fire & rescue service), we allow their public, and peers, to see how they are doing.
-This will place pressure on those forces and FRSs requiring improvement in aspects of policing and fire & rescue to raise their game.
+By providing accessible information on the performance of forces and FRSs, we allow their public, and peers, to see how they are doing.
+This will place pressure on those forces and FRSs requiring improvement in aspects of policing and fire and rescue to raise their game.

-We will always try to see policing and fire & rescue through the public’s eyes.
-We will use consumer ‘watchdog’ tactics, such as mystery shopping, and ask the public, in surveys, what they think about policing and FRS and where they want to see improvements.
+We will always try to see policing and fire and rescue through the public’s eyes.
+We will use consumer ‘watchdog’ tactics, such as mystery shopping, and ask the public, in surveys, what they think about policing and fire and rescue and where they want to see improvements.

 Our reports are clear, jargon-free, accessible, measured, objective, statistically reliable and authoritative.